- Home

 PET-CT scan

 A positron emission tomography (PET) scan combined with a CT scan is a specialised imaging test.
-The two scans provide more detailed and accurate information about the cancer.
+The 2 scans provide more detailed and accurate information about the cancer.
 A PET–CT scan is most commonly used before surgery to help find out where the cancer has spread to in the body.
 It can also be used after surgery to check if the cancer has come back after treatment.

 → READ MORE: Bowel preparation before tests